Protecting Your Information

 - Educate your employees on the risks.

-- Establish proper user account controls.
+- Establish proper user account controls, Do Not share accounts or passwords.

 - Review all transactions.